 - If you like the tweets of another member and want to add their tweets to your home screen, you then become a follower of that member.

-- If you want to send information to another member but want it to be private, you can send that member a message (like Facebook Messages).
+- Suppose you want to send information to another member but want it to be private.
+In that case, you can send that member a message (like Facebook Messages).

 - Hashtags are used to group tweets together, for example, under a particular topic or event.
-It allows members to easily search for and find tweets relevant to that topic.
+It allows members to search for and find tweets relevant to that topic easily.

 When you log on to Twitter, there are a few key features you need to understand how to use.